Omar4589/YardGems/README.md

 ### Mobile View

-- In mobile view, use the navigation bar at the bottom to navigate through different components.<br>
+- In mobile view, use the `navigation bar` at the bottom to navigate through different components.<br>
-- Use the Map component in the Home section to view listings in your area. <br>
+- Use the `Map component` in the `Home section` to `view listings` in your area. <br>
-- Each listing is represented by a green gem.
+- Each listing is represented by a `green gem`.
 Click on the gem to see details about the listing.
-- Click on View Listing in the info window to open a modal with more information about the listing.
+- Click on `View Listing` in the info window to open a modal with more information about the listing.
-- Use the button at the top right to toggle between Map and List views.
+- Use the button at the top right to toggle between `Map and List views`.
-- In List view, click on a listing to open up the listing modal or click on the heart icon at the bottom right of each listing card to save/favorite the listing.
+- In List view, click on a listing to open up the `listing modal` or click on the `heart icon` at the bottom right of each listing card to `save/favorite` the listing.
-- My Listings section displays any listings created by you and features a button for listing creation.
+- My Listings section displays any listings created by you and features a button for `listing creation`.
-- Click on the button to create a listing.
+- Click on the button to `create a listing`.
-- Each listing must contain a title, description, and date.
+- Each listing `must contain` a title, description, and date.
 You may upload up to 5 images with your listing.
 You can change this limit in ListingModal.js.
 - Saved Listings section displays any listings you have saved/favorited.
-- Click the Menu button at the bottom right to open up a drawer with options: About Us, Contact Us, FAQ, My Account(if applicable), Login/Logout, Install YardGems (if applicable)
+- Click the `Menu button` at the bottom right to open up a drawer with options: About Us, Contact Us, FAQ, My Account(if applicable), Login/Logout, Install YardGems (if applicable)
-- Use Contact Us to send an email to the email in the original code or any email of your choosing.
-Refer to the Contact Us component in 'pages' folder.
+- Use `Contact Us` to send an email to the email in the original code or any email of your choosing.
+Refer to the 'Contact Us' component in 'pages' folder.
-- Use My Account to update your username or password.
+- Use `My Account` to update your username or password.

 ### Standard View

-- In standard view, use the header at the top and click on the links to navigate through components.
+- In standard view, use the `header` at the top and click on the links to `navigate` through components.

-- Use the Map component or the AllListings component in the Home section to find available listings.
+- Use the `Map component` or the `AllListings component` in the `Home section` to find available listings.
 There is no toggle button in Standard View.

-- Use the button in My Listings section to create a new listing.
+- Use the button in `My Listings` section to `create a new listing`.

-- Standard View features a footer at the bottom instead of a navigation bar.
+- Standard View features a `footer` at the bottom instead of a navigation bar.
 The footer contains: About Us, Contact Us, FAQ.

 <br>